sblauth/cashocs/CONTRIBUTING.rst

 Fixing a bug
 ------------

-- Use the same coding conventions as established in the project.
+- CASHOCS uses the `black coding style <https://github.com/psf/black>`_, so please also use that for your suggested fix.

 - Make sure that all tests still pass with your fix.